Microsoft Project Add-In Utility

 Must have a Project Finish Date

-Also, note that Inactive tasks are automatically excluded from the export.
+Note that Inactive tasks are automatically excluded from the export.
 However, the tool reports active task logic as it is shown in MS Project.
 If active tasks are logically linked to inactive tasks, these links should be removed before exporting to avoid mentioning logic links to nonexistent tasks.

 7.1.2 Settings